Plant Guide

 - Suitability

-- Tolerates light frost, High heat, Needs lots of space
+- Tolerates light frost, High heat, Partial shade, Needs lots of space

 - Small Gardens?